Malta: Education

 Primary schooling has been compulsory since 1946; secondary education up to the age of sixteen was made compulsory in 1971.
 The state and the Catholic Church provide education free of charge, both running a number of schools in Malta and Gozo.
 As of 2006, state schools are organised into networks known as Colleges and incorporate kindergarten schools, primary and secondary schools.
 A number of private schools are run in Malta.
 St. Catherine's High School, Pembroke offers an International Foundation Course for students wishing to learn English before entering mainstream education.
 As of 2008, there are two international schools, Verdala International School and QSI Malta.
 The state pays a portion of the teachers' salary in Church schools.

-Education in Malta is based on the British model.
-Primary school lasts six years.
-Pupils sit for SEC O-level examinations at the age of 16, with passes obligatory in mathematics, a minimum of one science subject, English and Maltese.
-Pupils may opt to continue studying at a sixth form college for two years, at the end of which students sit for the matriculation examination.
-Subject to their performance, students may then apply for an undergraduate degree or diploma.
+Primary school lasts six years in Malta.
+Pupils sit for SEC O-level examinations at the age of 16.
+Pupils may opt to continue studying at a sixth form college for two years.

-The adult literacy rate is 99.5 per cent.

 Maltese and English are both used to teach pupils at the primary and secondary school level, and both languages are also compulsory subjects.
 Public schools tend to use both Maltese and English in a balanced manner.
 Private schools prefer to use English for teaching, as is also the case with most departments of the University of Malta; this has a limiting effect on the capacity and development of the Maltese language.
 Most university courses are in English.
+The adult literacy rate is 99.5 percent.

-Of the total number of pupils studying a first foreign language at secondary level, 51 per cent take Italian whilst 38 per cent take French.
+Of the total number of pupils studying a first foreign language at secondary level, 51 percent take Italian whilst 38 percent take French.
 Other choices include German, Russian, Spanish, Latin, Chinese and Arabic.

 Malta is also a popular destination to study the English language, attracting over 83,000 students in 2019.